 Fishing is allowed on both bridges so watch for fishing lines and be respectful of their right to fish there.
 For safety reasons, the lifeguards ask that no diving is done in the guarded swim area near the eastern side of the park.
 It is okay to enter the water there, but stay afloat until you are out of the guarded swim area which is marked by large orange buoys and signs on the beach.

-Lastly, the Phil Foster Park is open from sunrise to sunset, and diving is not allowed at any other time without a special permit from the county.
-Pura Vida Divers has a permit to dive there, though.
-Don’t miss the opportunity to dive Blue Heron Bridge at night!
+Phil Foster Park is open from sunrise to sunset, and diving is not allowed outside of those times without a special permit from the county.
+Lucky for you, Pura Vida Divers has a permit to dive Blue Heron Bridge at night.
+Don’t miss the opportunity to explore Blue Heron Bridge at night!
+Join a guided day or night dive.

 Pura Vida Divers teamed up with PADI to offer an exclusive course you can only find here — the Blue Heron Bridge Distinctive Specialty course.
 The goal of our exclusive PADI Blue Heron Bridge Distinctive Specialty dive course is to produce better divers at this unique dive site.
 Caring for this special dive site and the creatures that live here begins with knowledge.
 The PADI Blue Heron Bridge Distinctive Specialty course even counts towards your Master Scuba Diver certification!
 Join Pura Vida Divers for this exclusive PADI distinctive course today.